Solarex/simiki/content/android/tv.md

 You should set up the navigation order as a loop, so that the last control directs focus back to the first one.

++ provide clear focus and selection

+It is important to always have an item in focus that a user can take action on immediately after your app starts, or any time it is idle.

+Your app layout and implementation should use color, size, animation, or a combination of these attributes to help users easily determine what actions they can take next.
+Use a uniform scheme for indicating focus across your application.

+Use ``selector`` to implement highlights for focused and selected controls.